bianxm/discord-priceIsRight/README.md

 </pre>
 5. Run 'bot.py'
 ## To-do
-* Test the actual game functionality :)
-* Link error handling: Link unreachable, not an Amazon link, etc...
+* Put Game in a separate class
     * Track scores across multiple rounds
-* Add price conversions for guesses
+    * (Add currency conversion for guesses)
+    * Each Discord server has own instance of Game
+* Amazon scraper improvements
+    * Add more measures to fool Amazon bot detection
+    * Handle case when Amazon catches the bot
+    * Other link error handling
-* Add support for Amazon book listings (they're formatted differently so the existing scraper won't work, sadly)
+    * (Add support for Amazon book listings (they're formatted differently so the existing scraper won't work, sadly))
 * Fix the async logic to follow whatever best practices I'm not aware of yet